Superman and Spider-Man: Plot

 While Clark Kent works his mild-mannered charm on the Bugle's cantankerous publisher J. Jonah Jameson, Peter Parker has to deal with Steve Lombard, the jock sportscaster who harassed Kent throughout the 1970s.
 Soon enough, Parker stumbles onto the Metropolis division of Doom's Project Omega, around the same time as Wonder Woman, who has also been following this case.
 Actually Doom planted evidence in order to lure Wonder Woman; her capture is also part of his master plan.
 Spider-Man and Wonder Woman fall into fighting under false pretenses, but quickly realize they're on the same side and join forces.
 Doom captures Wonder Woman before they can accomplish anything, however, while Spider-Man escapes and trails her captors to their destination, finally learning the truth about Project Omega.

 The Omega installations, positioned all across the world, will go online and emit a particular radiation which will render most forms of fuel useless.
 Only a special generator — built by Doom, of course — will provide the energy the world needs; he will step in and make himself absolute monarch.
-In exchange for making him Doom's privileged enforcer, Doom enhances the Parasite's abilities with the absorbed powers of Wonder Woman, the Hulk, and Superman.
-The Parasite likes the idea, but only because he intends to turn on Doom.
-Of course, he won't get that chance; Doom knows that all that power will burn out the Parasite, turning his body into a unique kind of crystal with unique energy-absorbing properties that will allow Doom to use it to control the power of his super-reactor.
+In exchange for making him Doom's privileged enforcer, Doom enhances Parasite's abilities with the absorbed powers of Wonder Woman, the Hulk, and Superman.
+Parasite likes the idea, but only because he intends to turn on Doom.
+Doom knows that all that power will burn out Parasite, turning his body into a crystal with energy-absorbing properties that will allow Doom to use it to control the power of his super-reactor.

-The story comes to a climax as the heroes battle the Parasite, Doom and his henchmen, and a giant robot.
-Doom and the Parasite turn on each other after Parasite absorbs some of Spider-Man's powers during the fight and his spider-sense alerts him to the danger of Doom's plan.
-Superman and Spider-Man use their respective abilities to foil Doom's plot, Spider-Man using his webbing as an improvised 'lint brush' to 'clean' Superman of the kryptonite dust Doom used to immobilize him, and Superman subsequently taking Doom's gauntlet to knock out the Parasite (correctly deducing that Doom would have developed an armour that would prevent the Parasite from absorbing him).
+The story comes to a climax as the heroes battle Parasite, Doom and his henchmen, and a giant robot.
+Doom and Parasite turn on each other after Parasite absorbs some of Spider-Man's powers during the fight and his spider-sense alerts him to the danger of Doom's plan.
+Superman and Spider-Man use their respective abilities to foil Doom's plot, Spider-Man using his webbing as an improvised 'lint brush' to 'clean' Superman of the kryptonite dust Doom used to immobilize him, and Superman subsequently taking Doom's gauntlet to knock out Parasite (correctly deducing that Doom would have developed an armour that would prevent Parasite from absorbing him).
 They also prevent the accidental world-destroying explosion of Doom's super-reactor after the controls are damaged in the fight; Superman contains the reactor from the inside long enough for Spider-Man to use his spider-sense to find the lever necessary to fully turn the reactor off.
-The Hulk wanders off when the stasis tube in which he was imprisoned cracks, while the Parasite is recaptured and Wonder Woman released after the crisis is over.
+The Hulk wanders off when the stasis tube in which he was imprisoned cracks, while Parasite is recaptured and Wonder Woman released after the crisis is over.
 Doom manages to make it back to the Latverian Embassy, where he enjoys diplomatic immunity, seconds before Superman catches up with him.